Dark-Matter-Labs/how-dml-uses-data/how-dml-uses-data.md

 ## Keeping data secure

-We carefully choose our services and tools at IF.
+We carefully choose our services and tools at Dark Matter Labs.
 It’s important that they follow good security practices, like HTTPS, two-factor authentication and the ability to set a strong password.
 We've reviewed the privacy policies and security practices of everything we use.

-When a new team member joins IF, we explain best practices for keeping their devices secure, maintaining the security of their online accounts and working outside our offices.
+When a new team member joins DML, we explain best practices for keeping their devices secure, maintaining the security of their online accounts and working outside our offices.

 Infrastructure we maintain ourselves, like our Digital Ocean servers, are secured using [these best practices](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).
 Only specific members of the team can access these servers.